 Did you know that animals in the wild don’t suffer from trauma or PTSD?

-In humans, stuck trauma that is not dealt with can lead to depression, anxiety and other mental and physical dysfunction.
-Levine’s work agrees with the findings of research studies that advocate the use of physical exercises to help us focus on bodily sensations, healing the trauma we have experienced naturally.
+In humans, if it is not dealt with can lead to depression, anxiety, and other mental and physical dysfunction.
+Levine’s work agrees with the findings of research studies that advocate the use of physical exercises to help us focus on bodily sensations.

 What exercises are helpful for trauma?

 Trauma becomes stuck in our nervous systems and the cells of our bodies, so physical movement is therapeutic and activates our parasympathetic nervous system (promoting calm and relaxation in the mind and body).

 Another beneficial practice for releasing trauma is shaking, as shared by Kim Eng (counsellor and spiritual teacher) (click here to view her 4-minute video).

 Reach out to others for support if you need to!

 When you are in a traumatized state, it can also be helpful to have outside help.
 As Peter Levine says, “trauma is not what happens to us, but what we hold inside in the absence of an empathetic witness.”